teamcents/go-cents/swarm/README.md

 You must have your working copy under `$GOPATH/src/github.com/teamcents/go-cents`.

-Most likely you will be working from your fork of `go-ethereum`, let's say from `github.com/nirname/go-ethereum`.
+Most likely you will be working from your fork of `go-cents`, let's say from `github.com/nirname/go-cents`.
 Clone or move your fork into the right place:

 ```
-git clone git@github.com:nirname/go-ethereum.git $GOPATH/src/github.com/teamcents/go-cents
+git clone git@github.com:nirname/go-cents.git $GOPATH/src/github.com/teamcents/go-cents
 ```